 In many scenarios, an optimally tuned database may not perform well because there are constraints imposed by the system where the database is running.
 These constraints may include processes competing with the database sever for resources (CPU, I/O, or Memory), a slow CPU, insufficient or slow I/O devices, and insufficient memory.
-The OS Statistics page of Performance Center lets you examine operating system metrics for the following platforms:
+In the OS Statistics page of Performance Center you can examine operating system metrics for the following platforms: